Why Intelligence & Security Studies?

 The course syllabus is designed to provide a thorough analysis of important intelligence and security events and issues from the late 20th century to present day.
 Connect the practical basis of intelligence to the broader issues facing the international system.

 The course is available at Postgraduate Certificate, Postgraduate Diploma, and Master of Science level.
 Those studying the PGCert will take the first three modules, whereas PGDip students will take the first six modules.
 Those choosing to study the course at MSc level have the opportunity to complete a dissertation on a topic of interest, allowing students to engage in an industry-focused research project to apply their knowledge and skills to their own career aspirations.

 During your study, you will have access to the faculty at Liverpool John Moores University.
 Learn from experienced counter-terrorism professionals, academics, and subject experts, including: Sir Jon Murphy, Professor Mick Creedon, Dr Nick Ridley, and Dr Adrian James.

 Give yourself the toolkit to progress in your career with Liverpool John Moores University’s specialist vocational postgraduate study.
 Distance learning allows you to gain a Master’s degree in Intelligence and Security Studies without having to take time from work and personal commitments.
 Learn the key trends in intelligence and counter-intelligence, and analyse the future of their use in security and counter-terrorism, both nationally and internationally.

-This is a Liverpool John Moores University programme and qualification, with enrolment and delivery administered by Knect365 Learning.
+This is a Liverpool John Moores University programme and qualification, with enrolment and delivery administered by Informa Connect.
 The course is taught, assessed, quality assured and awarded by Liverpool John Moores University.